-Individuals and families experiencing financial difficulties, who have limited means or resources to help them alleviate their financial crisis, may be able to access emergency assistance to help with basic necessities.
+Individuals and families experiencing financial difficulties, who have limited means or resources to help them alleviate their financial crisis, may be able to access emergency assistance.

 What are the benefits of the Emergency Assistance Program?

-Our Emergency Assistance Program aims to assist individuals and families experiencing financial hardship through the provision of immediate financial and/or material support which may include:
+Our Emergency Assistance Program aims to assist individuals and families experiencing financial hardship through the provision of food vouchers.

 In addition, our staff can provide information on, and referrals to, other services and organisations to assist individuals and families in other areas such as financial counselling, employment, family and domestic violence and parenting.

 If you would like more information about the services provided by Communicare please return to our homepage or click here.

 Individuals and families living within Western Australia who are experiencing financial hardship may be eligible for Emergency Assistance where:

 - The crisis can be verified as genuine (e.g. evidence of an unpaid or upcoming bill).

 - The individual does not have the financial means to meet basic expenses.